Estimated dispatch within 24 working hours.

 Do not use in rabbits, gerbils, guinea pigs and hamsters.

 Use of Cephorum® Tablets 250 mg should be based on susceptibility testing and take in to account official and local antimicrobial policies.

-Use of the product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to cefalexin and may decrease the effectiveness of treatment with penicillins, due to potential cross-resistance.
+Use of the product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to cefalexin and may decrease the effectiveness of treatment with other cephalosporins, or with penicillins, due to potential cross-resistance.

 In case of an allergic reaction, treatment should be withdrawn.

 Cephorum® Tablets 250 mg should not be administered to animals which are known to be hypersensitive to cefalexin.

 As with other antibiotics which are excreted mainly by the kidneys, accumulation may occur in the body when renal function is impaired.
 In cases of known renal insufficiency the dose should be reduced, antimicrobials known to be nephrotoxic should not be administered concurrently and the product should be used only according to a risk/benefit assessment by the responsible veterinarian.